 Perfectly balanced, it is ideal for having with a cup of coffee or tea.
 You can even enjoy it as a breakfast cake.

 Keep your pumpkin roll cake covered in the refrigerator.
+I like to wrap mine in plastic wrap or put it in an airtight container.
 Cake is best on the first day, but will last up to 5.

 This cake doesn’t freeze well.
 It thaws fairly dry, so I don’t recommend freezing either whole or by the slice.